XeNn7012/API-DRF/README.md

 >Extract The Project.zip
 >open anycode editor in extracted Project folder and go to terminal and follow as

->type below to activate virtualenvironment
+>type same as below to activate virtualenvironment

 >Venv\Scripts\activate